DTAKARAP/CoreDataCRUD/README.md

 # CoreDataCRUD
-This is an extremely simple implementation of CRUD using Core Data Framework
+This is an project representing CRUD using Core Data Framework